 All the files you require for this assignment have been gathered together in a Unix "tar" file.
 This is an single archive file containing a set of files.
-On a Linux lab machine in Olin 219, you should run a web browser and navigate to the "Schedule" tab of the course web page.
-Then right-click the datalab-handout.tar link available in the Homework column.
+On a Linux lab machine in Olin 219, you should run a web browser and navigate to the "Supplements" tab of the course web page.
+Then right-click the datalab-handout.tar link from the Homework Distributions section.